-We used a logistic regression model to predict the decisionlevel reversion with the participants' age, gender, selfreported usefulness of the recommendation system, selfreported level of being influenced by the recommendation system and standardized first decision time (as shown in Table 2).
+We used a logistic regression model to predict the decision-level reversion with the participants' age, gender, self-reported usefulness of the recommendation system, self-reported level of being influenced by the recommendation system, and standardized first decision time (as shown in Table 2).
 Note that standardized first decision time = (time in this decision - this person's average decision time) / this person's standard deviation.
-So "first decision time" is an intrapersonal variable.
+So, "first decision time" is an intrapersonal variable.

-The results showed that age and gender do not significantly predict reversion (p=0.407, p=0.642).
-Self-reported influence level has a strong prediction power (Coef. = 0.334, p <0.001), which is reasonable.
-The interesting fact is that decision time, a simple behavioral measure, also predicts reversion very well (Coef. = 0.323, p<0.001).
-The longer people spent on the decisions, the more equivalent the two choices are for them.
-According to Festinger's theory [12]: the more equivocal the evidence, the more people rely on social cues.
+The results showed that age and gender do not significantly predict reversion (p = .407, p = .642).
+Self-reported influence level has a strong prediction power (Coef. = 0.334, p < .001), which is reasonable.
+The interesting fact is that decision time, a simple behavioral measure, also predicts reversion very well (Coef. = 0.323, p < .001).
+The longer people spent on the decisions, the more equivalent the two choices were for them.
+According to Festinger's (1954) theory, the more equivocal the evidence, the more people rely on social cues.
 Therefore, the more time people spend on a choice, the more likely they are to reverse this choice and conform to others later on.